|

 Clouds one big procession,

-wind obsession, your life at the mercy
+your life at the mercy

 of powers far greater,